fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 4. **Data preservation, access, timelines** - describe where the data will be made available and when
 5. **Access, distribution, reuse considerations** - describe how you have carefully considered any reasons that might limit sharing
 6. **Oversight** - describe who will manage compliance of the DMS plan

+## General Requirements

+☑️  The plan must be **less than 2 pages**.
+&nbsp;

+☑️  Nothing confidential or proprietary is in your plan.

+- _Initially DMS plans will not be made public, but they **may be made public** in the future_.

 ##  Data Type

-A. Types and amount data
+### Types and amount data

-- Describe what kind of data will be generated over the course of funding.
+☑️  Describe what kind of data will be generated over the course of funding.

-- Describe the expected amounts of data for each kind of data.
+☑️  Describe the expected amounts of data for each kind of data.

-B. Data Sharing
+### Data Sharing

-- Describe what data from the project will shared or not shared and justify this decision.
+☑️  Describe what data from the project will shared or not shared and justify this decision.

-C. Metadata, other relevant data, and associated documentation
+### Metadata, other relevant data, and associated documentation

-- List information about metadata.
+☑️  List information about metadata.
+&nbsp;

-- List other possibly relevant data (that you think is not considered scientific).
+☑️  List other possibly relevant data.

+- _This includes data you think is not considered scientific._

-- List any relevant information about how you plan to gather the data (ex. study protocols and data collection instruments) that you plan to share to make it easier for others to reproduce your work.
+☑️  List any relevant information about how you plan to gather the data.

+- _For example, this could include study protocols and data collection instruments that you plan to share to make it easier for others to reproduce your work._

 ## Related Tools, Software and/or Code:

-- Describe any software or code you intend to use to process or analyze the data (provide the names of the tools and how they can be accessed).
+☑️  Describe any software or code you intend to use to process or analyze the data.

+- _Provide the names of the tools and how they can be accessed._

 ## Standards:

-- Describe the names of any data standards that will be used for your data/metadata to enable easier sharing are repeated use of your data.
+☑️  Describe the names of any data standards that will be used for your data/metadata to enable easier sharing are repeated use of your data.

+- _This could include:_
+  - _data formats_
+  - _data dictionaries_
+  - _data identifiers_
+  - _definitions_
+  - _unique identifiers_
+  - _other data documentation_

-- Describe how these standards will be applied to your data.
+☑️  Describe how these standards will be applied to your data.
+&nbsp;

-- If no standards exist, justify this.
+☑️  If no standards exist, justify this.
-- This could include:
-  - data formats
-  - data dictionaries
-  - data identifiers
-  - definitions
-  - unique identifiers
-  - other data documentation

 <div class = "dictionary">